How To Play Checkers

 Pieces can be Kinged by reaching the last row of the opposite side referred to in the rules as the King Row.
 To "King" a piece, another Checker is placed on top of the exiting piece or the Checker is turned over to reveal the crown (depending of game pieces).
 The Kinged piece then follows the normal turn pattern.

-Please keep in mind that the official Checkers rules and instructions could be different depending on the game version you have.
-The rules below are some of the exact directions that came in the original packaging and will teach you how to play Checkers.
-Download these original PDF game rules or print them for later use.
+Please keep in mind that the official Checkers PDF rules listed below could be different depending on the version you have.
+They should be an exact copy of what came in your original packaging.
+Download them to view now or print them for later use.

 Game Play: If playing with black Checkers, the rules and instructions suggest that red moves first and colors are alternated in subsequent games.
 Also, each player has 5 minutes to complete his turn before loosing it.